 bike outside instead.

 Work out with your kids.
-There’s no time like spring, when there are ample opportunities to be outside, to encourage your children to get moving.
+There’s no time like summer, when there are ample opportunities to be outside and your kids are off from school, to encourage your children to get moving.
 Have an early breakfast together, then shoot hoops before it gets too warm.
-Do you have a teenager in the house who wants to get in shape?
+Do you have a teenager in the house who wants to get into shape?
 Resolve to do some interval walking or biking together, or sign up for a spinning class.
 You’re not only both getting into great shape, but you’ll work in some valuable communication time as well.